 AN EVOLUTION IN AIR TRAVEL

-Innovations in passenger comfort and well-being take your flying experience to a new level.
+Innovations in passenger comfort and well-being takes your flying experience to a new level.

-Sit back and relax into spacious seats, take in the view from panoramic windows with electromechanical shades that go from fully transparent to opaque in Business Class, and feel the difference of a wider cabin.
+Feel the difference of a wider cabin while you sit back and relax into spacious seats; take in the view from the panoramic windows, with electromechanical shades that go from fully transparent to opaque at the touch of a button (In Business Class)

-A model of efficiency by design, the A350 XWB is one of the lightest aircraft of its type, made from advanced composite materials and powered by two new-generation Rolls-Royce Trent XWB engines.
-This also makes it kinder to the earth, with 25% lower CO2 emissions than with current generation aircraft in its category.
+A model of efficiency by design, The A350 XWB is one of the lightest aircraft of its type, made from advanced composite materials and powered by two new-generation Rolls-Royce Trent XWB engines.
+This also makes it kinder to the earth, with 25% lower CO2 emissions than the current generation of aircraft in this category.

-Now, you can travel at a fast cruise speed of Mach 0.85 while leaving the lowest carbon emissions.
+Now you can travel at a cruising speed of Mach 0.85, whilst leaving behind the lowest of carbon emissions.
 You can experience state-of-the-art technology while enjoying superior comfort.

 15 January 2015 QR67 DOHA – FRANKFURT

-The inaugural of A350 is the last major widebody aircraft type entering commercial service in this decade so it is a significant event that I am very lucky and privileged to attend.
-Most of us have flown the Boeing 787 so now it is time to see what Airbus has to offer to be competitive.
+I am very lucky and privileged to be in attendance for the inaugural flight of The A350.
+It is a significant event, it is the last major wide body aircraft type entering commercial service in this decade.
+Most of us have flown The Boeing 787, now it is time to see what Airbus has to offer in competition.

-Many would argue this plane would fly for the next 20 years or so and have plenty of chance to fly and sample.
-However an inaugural maiden voyage has its own significant meaning and it only happen once!
+Many would argue that, as this plane will fly for the next 20 years or so there will be plenty of chances to sample its delights.
+However an inaugural maiden voyage has its own significant meaning and it can only happen once!

-I arrived on the day from Abu Dhabi with a short connection in Doha.
-The boarding gate A3 has been specially decored for the occasion of the inaugural A350 flight.
-Qatar Airways is very proud of this.
+I arrived from Abu Dhabi with only a short connection time in Doha.
+The boarding gate A3 has been specially decorated for the occasion of The Inaugural A350 Flight.
+It is clear for all to see that Qatar Airways is very proud of this.

-I must say about 60%-70% of the passenger were not aware of the A350 inaugural flight; they booked on as per usual flight and only became aware how lucky they were at the gate when a full ceremony took place.
+I must say about 60%-70% of the passengers were not aware that this was an inaugural flight; they booked their flight as per usual and only became aware how lucky they were at the gate, when a full ceremony took place.

 Many aviation enthusiasts understood the significance of the flight and joined together in Doha.
-Many of them belong to the “First to Fly” group, which some of them have flown all 13 A380 inaugurals!
+Many of them belong to the “First to Fly” group, some of whom have flown all 13 A380 inaugurals!

-CNN’s Richard Quest would not miss such an importance event for interviewing the passengers!
+CNN’s Richard Quest would not miss such an important event, pictured here interviewing the lucky passengers!

 Me and Richard Quest.

-After first flight group photo, we boarded the flight with 2 aerobridge separating Business and Economy passengers.
+After taking the first flight group photo, we boarded the flight with 2 aerobridge’s separating Business and Economy Passengers.
 As my usual custom, a photo with the welcoming crew at the door, Ms Jelly from Serbia.

 Reg: A7-ALA, A350-941

-With a short taxi, we were at the threshold of Runway 34 of the new Doha Hamed International.
+After a short taxi, we were at the threshold of Runway 34 of the new Doha Hamed International.
 With a Northerly runway heading, we were airborne at around 08:05am.
-Literally every passenger in the window seat was photographing, videoing the historical airborne moment.
+Literally every passenger in the window seats was photographing and videoing this historical airborne moment.

-It was such a smooth takeoff and riding out a clear, almost haze free sky of Doha in the morning.
-The noise level is so quiet you can hardly notice anything.
-Smooth and Quiet.
+It was such a smooth take-off and it was a clear, almost haze free, sky over Doha that greeted us that morning.
+The background noise level is so low you hardly notice anything; the ride is smooth and quiet.
 The first impression was excellent!
-It is much quieter than the B777 and B787.
+It is much quieter than either The B777 or The B787.

 Over the harbor.